F5Networks/f5-openstack-hot/experimental/templates/standalone/1nic/README.md

 ## Launching Stacks

 1. Ensure the prerequisites are configured in your environment.
-See README from this project's root folder.
+See the README from this project's root folder.
 2. Clone this repository or manually download the contents (zip/tar).
 As the templates use nested stacks and referenced components, we recommend you retain the project structure as-is for ease of deployment.
-3. Locate and update the environment file (_env.yaml) with the appropriate parameter values.
-Note that some default values will be used if no value is specified for an optional parameter.
+3. Locate and update the environment file (**_env.yaml**) with the appropriate parameter values.
+Note that some default values are used if no value is specified for an optional parameter.
-4. Launch the stack using the OpenStack CLI with a command like the following:
+4. Launch the stack using the OpenStack CLI with a command using the following syntax:

 #### CLI Syntax
 `openstack stack create <stackname> -t <path-to-template> -e <path-to-env>`